 Poonam and her family, Pakistan.
+Photo: Caritas Pakistan FAITH IN ACTION

-Caritas Internationalis humanitarian emergency response As the world's second-largest humanitarian network, Caritas Internationalis is often one of the first to respond to major disasters around the globe.
-In recent years, we have seen tragedies such as the wars in Ukraine and the Holy Land, a volcanic eruption and tsunami in Tonga, and devastating flooding in Pakistan.
-In response to these events, the Caritas network can draw on support from around the world to provide food, water, and shelter to people in need.
-You can learn more about this work on our website, Caritas.org.nz.
-Faith in Action - Start a conversation about a social justice issue with someone at school, work, or in your community from a different culture, age group, or background.
+- Start a conversation about a social justice issue with someone at school, work, or in your community from a different culture, age group, or background.
 Be open to learning something new from their unique perspective. - Identify areas of injustice in your community.
 Research an issue that you are passionate about and find a group that is working to address it.
 Brainstorm one way that you can help to make a positive difference.

-Closing Prayer

-God of Justice, E te Atua o te Tika, inspire us by Your Holy Spirit to act in solidarity with those who have experienced injustice.
+CLOSING PRAYER God of Justice, E te Atua o te Tika, inspire us by Your Holy Spirit to act in solidarity with those who have experienced injustice.
 Give us the wisdom to understand how we can ensure that justice resulting from radical change lasts for future generations. Āmene.

-Week 4: FOURTH SUNDAY OF LENT

 Time for Love Te Wā mō te Tūtaki